silvanoross/Mini_Investment_Predictor/README.md

 ## Predicts future investment values

-Enter your initial investment, interest rate, years in the future and compound rate to get an estimate of your future portfolio value
+Enter your initial investment, interest rate, years in the future and compound rate to get an estimate of your future portfolio value.

+### python script